 12 The objective of self-sustainability particularly those who have been supported through training and education.
 How will those trained contribute in the future to assist the Charity

 1. Applications must be made on the Application Form and must be sent to the Director, and will not be considered under any circumstances if not.
 See below.
 The application form is designed to help you in the application process, whilst conforming with it helps the Foundation it is acccepted that not all questions can be answered and some questions are inappropriate to specific applications, therefore applicants are asked to regard the application procedure as a guideline to be adhered to where possible

-2. All appeals should include clear details of the need the intended project is designed to meet
+2. All appeals for funding should include clear details of the need the intended project is designed to meet

 3. Applications are prefered to be from a registered charity or must give the name of a registered charity (where possible) which will endorse the application and accept the grant on its behalf in some cases this may be the ERSF itself when funding a project it has created or has asked to be created on its behalf.
 The Trustees recognise that in certain cases a registered charity’s involvement may not be possible.
 In such cases the applicant should detail how the Trustees can be assured that the funding will be used for the purposes it has been granted and provide referees for the project

 4. Accounts for the Charity and a budget for the proposed project should be available